How many students do you admit each year and how many applicants do you have?

 Take a second class which covers material not previously studied.
 We require two semesters of college-level chemistry.
 These two chemistry classes should have included some elements of inorganic, organic and biochemistry.
 If applicants have only taken one semester of chemistry, they should look for a second chemistry class which would extend their knowledge beyond what they learned in their first chemistry and ensure that they have covered the three areas of chemistry (inorganic, organic and bio).
 A chemistry I & II sequence would meet this requirement.
 An introduction to organic and/or biochemistry would be a good choice for a second chemistry.
 If you are unsure which chemistry class to take, please contact our office at 913-588-6612 for assistance.

-What should I do if I took physiology more than 10 years ago?
+What should I do if I took human physiology more than 10 years ago?

-What if I only have one semester of a combined anatomy/physiology class?
+What if I only have one semester of a combined human anatomy/physiology class?

 What courses and grades are acceptable for the prerequisite courses?